Skip navigation

 Imposed if a child under 18, a person with the mental development of a child under 18, or a person with a physical disability preventing an unaided exit from the vehicle IS in the vehicle OR two other grossly aggravating factors apply

-NOTE: if Level 1 or 2 punishments are imposed, the judge may impose, as a condition of probation, abstention from alcohol consumption for a minimum of 30 days to a maximum of the term of probation, as verified by CAM
+If Level 1 or 2 punishments are imposed, the judge may require abstaining from alcohol for a set period as a condition of probation, verified by CAM.

 Aggravated Level 1 DWI